 Hospitality professionals including CEO's, Procurement Directors, VP of Culinary, Chief Procurement Offices, VP Procurement, Purchasing Directors, Business Development, Principals and General Managers are desired.

-Facilitator: David Richard, Senior Director, Program & Portfolio Development (Provista)
+Facilitator: David Richard, Senior Director, Program and Sales Management (Provista)

 This council develops and implements the strategic plan to build out an enhanced Information Technology portfolio for Vizient’s members.
 This includes identifying and prioritizing market opportunities, developing high-level relationships with key business technology vendors, building a mutually beneficial partnership and negotiating fee-generating contracts with market-leading value.